Your COVID-Safe Visit

 Please have your e-tickets ready as you approach the theatre doors.

-If you don’t have email access or a smartphone, our Box Office can print your tickets on the day.
+If you have e-tickets but don’t have email access or a smartphone, our Box Office can print your tickets on the day.

 Once you’re inside, take your seat and enjoy the show.